 - The baby latches with their efforts, and you do not have to sit in awkward postures to make the baby latch to the breast.

-- You do not hear slurping sounds.
-If you hear them, it indicates that the latch is poor and the baby is swallowing air.
+- During active milk transfer, the baby typically sucks and swallows at a ratio of 1:1 or 2:1.
+You can hear audible swallows but you do not want to hear slurping/ smacking sounds.
+If you hear them, it may indicate that the latch is poor and the baby is swallowing air.

 Step-By-Step Guide To Establish A Good Latch